Driven by a mission that seeks to develop the whole person – spiritually, intellectually, physically, and emotionally

 - Two wireless computer labs, Modern World Language lab, Writing Lab, Math Lab give students access to the resources they need to succeed academically

-- Faculty use iPad technology to enhance classroom activities
+- Students and faculty use iPad technology to enhance classroom activities